 This one is overlooked constantly, and it is the search that can save you from paying for the same materials twice.
 Your county recorder's office tracks mechanic's liens filed by or against the contractor.
 These liens reveal whether the contractor actually pays their suppliers and subcontractors — because if they do not, those unpaid parties can file a lien against your property, even after you have paid the contractor in full.

-5. BBB and Attorney General complaints
+How do I check BBB and Attorney General complaints on a contractor?

 Neither database is perfect on its own.
 Together, they surface patterns that reviews alone never will.